tatou-tatou/Themes/Stendhal/Panel/README.md

 ##To-watch list
 ![Screenshot](https://raw.github.com/tatou-tatou/Themes/master/Stendhal/Previews/torrents.gif)
-`panel-torrents` displays the number of list items in the panel.
-Clicking on the area in the panel spawns the popup, clicking again closes it.
+- `panel-torrents` displays the number of unwatched items in the panel.
+Clicking on that number spawns the popup, clicking again closes it.

-`dzen-to-watch` creates the popup.
+- `dzen-to-watch` creates the popup.
 Right clicking closes the popup.

-`dzen-to-watch-content` creates the content of the popup from a text file acting as a list.
+- `dzen-to-watch-content` creates the content of the popup from a text file acting as a list.

-[This](https://github.com/tatou-tatou/dotfiles/blob/master/.bin/notify-torrent-done) script (called by transmission-daemon when a torrent is finished), will add the filename at the end of the text file.
+- [This](https://github.com/tatou-tatou/dotfiles/blob/master/.bin/notify-torrent-done) script (called by transmission-daemon when a torrent is finished), will add the filename at the end of the text file.

 I use rssdler to automatically download torrents from rss feeds and to send me a notification when a new .torrent file will be downloaded.
 I know rssdler can be run as a daemon, but I use `cron` and `rssdler -r` instead.

 In the popup, clicking on the [X] will delete the associated line from the text file and make the new (shortened) list be displayed instead.

-Clicking on a file name will send it to xdg-open, so it should work with any file type.
-I chose to use xdg-open only out of lazyness, it would be nice to have more control, especially for things like compressed files (personnally I want to use mcomix if it's a comic, but if it's not then opening it in a file manager would be a better solution).
+Clicking on a file name will send it to `xdg-open`, so it should work with any file type.
+I chose to use xdg-open only out of lazyness, but it would be nice to have more control, especially for things like compressed files (personnally I want to use mcomix if it's a comic, but if it's not then opening it in a file manager would be a better solution).

 The script assumes the file is inside your Torrents folder, if it's anywhere else it won't work.

-For some reason, I cannot start dzen so that arrow keys can be used to navigate the list.
-If someone can make it work, I'm interested.
+For some reason, I cannot make it so that arrow keys can be used to navigate the list.
+If someone have a solution, I'm interested.

-*To do*
+######To do
 - Use something else than xdg-open.
 - Make it work if the file is elsewhere than in the Torrents folder.
 - Arrow keys.